smart-edge-open/specs/doc/getting-started/network-edge/controller-edge-node-setup.md

     kubectl apply -f dashboard-admin-user.yaml
     ```

-5. Edit kubernetes-dashboard service and change `type: ClusterIP` to `type: NodePort` and save the file
+5. Edit kubernetes-dashboard service through the following command,

     ```shell
     kubectl -n kubernetes-dashboard edit service kubernetes-dashboard
     ```

-6. Note the port on which the dashboard is exposed
+    Add `externalIPs` to the service spec — replace `<controller-ip>` with the actual controller IP address,
+    ```yaml
+    spec:
+      externalIPs:
+      - <controller-ip>
+    ```

+> **OPTIONAL**: By default the dashboard is accessible at port 443, it can be changed by changing the port value `- port: <port>` in the service spec.

+1. Verify that the `kubernetes-dashboard` service has `EXTERNAL-IP` assigned,

     ```shell
     kubectl -n kubernetes-dashboard get service kubernetes-dashboard
     ```

-7. Open the dashboard from the browser at `https://<controller-ip>:<port>/`, use the port that was noted in the previous steps
+2. Open the dashboard from the browser at `https://<controller-ip>/`.
+If the port was changed according to the OPTIONAL note at step 5, then use `https://<controller-ip>:<port>/` instead.

 > **NOTE**: Firefox browser can be an alternative to Chrome and Internet Explorer in case the dashboard web page is blocked due to certification issue.